Dan Flynn (soccer)

+Career

-A native of Saint Louis, Missouri, Flynn played for youth teams at St. Philip Neri, McBride High School (till it closed in 1971) and St. Louis University High School.
+A native of Saint Louis, Missouri, Flynn played for youth teams at St. Philip Neri, McBride High School (until it closed in 1971) and St. Louis University High School.
 He played collegiately as a defender for the St. Louis University Billikens from 1973 to 1977.
 Coached by the legendary Harry Keough, Flynn helped the Bills capture the NCAA Championship in 1973, (the last of an astounding 10 championships in 15 years from 1959 to 1973), and a runner-up finish in 1974.
 Flynn was inducted into the university's Billiken Hall of Fame in 2000.
-In January 1978 he was selected by the Tampa Bay Rowdies in the second round of the North American Soccer League's college draft, but did make the team because of recurring knee problems.
+In January 1978, he was selected by the Tampa Bay Rowdies in the second round of the North American Soccer League's college draft, but did not make the team because of recurring knee problems.
 He later worked in the sports marketing division of Anheuser-Busch, ultimately rising to President of Anheuser-Busch, International, Inc., at age 31.